Reeceeboii/Batch-Compression/README.md

 # Prerequisites
   The ImageMagick binaries should be installed on your system and accessible via the terminal (i.e. make sure they're globally executable else this script won't function).
 If ImageMagick is not installed, look up a tutorial for your particular OS.

   You also need Python 3.
-MacOS comes bundled with this, but for Linux & Windows you need to do this yourself.
+MacOS comes bundled with this, but for Linux & Windows you may need to do this yourself.

 # Installation on Linux systems